USearchMolecules

 Exploring Dataset via Command Line Interface

-Download the example dataset (2M molecules):
+Download the example dataset of 2M molecules:

 mkdir -p data/example